By Diane Spicer

 I carry these winter traction devices for my hiking boots on my late fall through late spring hikes, which bring me onto snowy, potentially icy slopes at Mt.
 Rainier National Park and elsewhere in the Pacific Northwest.

-Microspikes do have a few drawbacks:
+I have found that Microspikes do have a few drawbacks:

 If you've ever fallen while hiking, you know that you never want to do that again.
 Microspikes to the rescue!

-18 stainless steel spikes on the Hillsound Trail Crampon Ultra keep your feet solidly attached to the trail, despite icy conditions.
+18 stainless steel spikes on the Hillsound Trail Ultra crampon keep your feet solidly attached to the trail, despite icy conditions.

 The two year warranty should reassure you, especially if you'll be pulling these on and off frequently during the winter season.